sykhangdha/mangareader-wp/README.md

 - A-Z Listing plugin is used for Advanced Search Page

-// To Install the Theme //
+// To Install the "MangaReader" theme use style.css! //
 - Go to Appearance->Customize and in "Additional CSS" add the code from "style.css" to apply the theme.
 More themes will be available